mathieudesch/exp-to-do-list/README.md

-# EXP To-Do List App
+# EXP To-Do List

-A web-based productivity application that turns daily tasks into rewarding quests, inspired by video game mechanics to boost motivation and task completion.
+A TypeScript-based web application that gamifies your to-do list, turning daily tasks into rewarding quests to boost motivation and productivity.
 Can be run in a web browser or as a desktop application using Electron.

 ## Motivation